My Shortlist

 TFS - CANADA'S INTERNATIONAL SCHOOL (WEST CAMPUS)

-The school celebrated its 60th anniversary in 2022, marking the end of an astonishing period of growth and development.
+The school celebrated its 60th anniversary in 2022, a milestone in an ongoing period of remarkable growth and development.
 The school really did start in a basement, moving from there into a range of branches throughout the GTA, in time consolidating onto the two campuses that the school occupies today.
 Schools don't grow that much, or that quickly, if they aren't servicing a specific need, and certainly that's true of TFS.
 The acronym stands for Toronto French School, which is the name that the school was founded with, though in time it was offering a lot more than the name suggested.
 Language remains an important part of the curriculum, though the culture of the school reaches beyond language.
 The environment is rich, varied, and supportive.
 The student body is culturally and academically diverse, all of which is encouraged through a robust bursary program.

 View full report